onshape-public/go-client/onshape/docs/BTParameterSpecReference2789.md

 `func (o *BTParameterSpecReference2789) HasBtType() bool`

 HasBtType returns a boolean if a field has been set.

+### GetDefaultPurpose

+`func (o *BTParameterSpecReference2789) GetDefaultPurpose() BTElementLibraryPurpose3353`

+GetDefaultPurpose returns the DefaultPurpose field if non-nil, zero value otherwise.

+### GetDefaultPurposeOk

+`func (o *BTParameterSpecReference2789) GetDefaultPurposeOk() (*BTElementLibraryPurpose3353, bool)`

+GetDefaultPurposeOk returns a tuple with the DefaultPurpose field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultPurpose

+`func (o *BTParameterSpecReference2789) SetDefaultPurpose(v BTElementLibraryPurpose3353)`

+SetDefaultPurpose sets DefaultPurpose field to given value.

+### HasDefaultPurpose

+`func (o *BTParameterSpecReference2789) HasDefaultPurpose() bool`

+HasDefaultPurpose returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)